 Departmental approval is required.
-To request approval to register, please contact Katie Howard at email@example.com and include your full name, BCIT Student ID number and the name of this course.
-No class on Monday, October 10th (Thanksgiving Day).
+To request approval to register, please contact Katie Howard at firstname.lastname@example.org and include your full name, BCIT Student ID number and the name of this course.
+No class on Monday, Oct 2nd (Day in lieu of National Day for Truth & Reconciliation), Monday, Oct 9th (Thanksgiving Day), or Monday, Nov 13th (Day in lieu of Remembrance Day).
 Note: BCIT reserves the right to cancel courses.
-In the event of a Part-time Studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion of this course, the student will be able to:

 - Configure Layer 2 redundancy in an enterprise network.

 - Configure EIGRP to optimize performance in an enterprise network.

 - Implement advanced OSPF features to improve performance in both IPv4 and IPv6 enterprise networks.

 - Configure EBGP in a single-homed remote access network.